Quantum of Solace: Merchandise

 Corgi International Limited made 5-inch action figures and gadgets (such as a voice-activated briefcase), as well as its traditional die-cast toy vehicles.
 It also created 7-inch figures of characters from the previous films.
 Scalextric released four racing sets to coincide with the film.
 Activision released its first James Bond game, also titled Quantum of Solace, which is based on both Casino Royale and Quantum of Solace.
 It is the first Bond game to feature Craig's likeness and the first seventh-generation console game in the series.
 Swatch designed a series of wrist watches, each of them inspired by a Bond villain.

 Though the screenplay was not novelised despite its original storyline, Penguin Books published a compilation of Fleming's short stories entitled Quantum of Solace: The Complete James Bond Short Stories, with a UK release date of 29 May 2008 and a North American release date of 26 August 2008.
 The book combines the contents of Fleming's two short story collections, For Your Eyes Only—including the original "Quantum of Solace" short story—and Octopussy and The Living Daylights.

 Home media

-Quantum of Solace was released on DVD and Blu-ray by MGM Home Entertainment via 20th Century Fox Home Entertainment in Australia, the UK and North America from 18 to 24 March 2009.
-On the DVD sales chart the film opened at No. 3, grossing $21,894,957 from 1.21m DVD units sold.
+Quantum of Solace was released on DVD and Blu-ray by MGM Home Entertainment via 20th Century Fox Home Entertainment in Australia, the United Kingdom and North America from 18 to 24 March 2009.
+On the DVD sales chart the film opened at No. 3, grossing $21,894,957 from 1.21 million DVD units sold.
 As of 1 November 2009, 2,643,250 DVD units were sold, generating $44,110,750 in sales revenue.
 These figures do not include Blu-ray sales or DVD rentals.
 The DVDs were released in both a standard one-disc set and a deluxe two-disc special edition.
 There are no audio commentaries or deleted scenes on these editions.
 An Ultra HD Blu-ray release was released on October 22, 2019.